Landfill sources (A_10)

 - Approval of Inland Marine Pollution Emergency Response Plans (IMPs).

 All binding environmental authorisations are reviewed during the audits for good housekeeping bonus payments.
-In addition, the Environmental Police has been carrying out important work to monitor all these requirements.
+In addition, the Department of Sustainability and Energy Transition has been carrying out important work to monitor all these requirements.

-In 2023, the Huelva Port Authority is executing the project for the connection of the sewerage system to the basic network in the South Wharf.
+In 2024, the Port Authority of Huelva completed the project for the connection of the sewerage system to the basic network at Muelle Sur.

 The total budget for the implementation of the project was EUR 2.5 million.